taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 function reducer(state, action) {
-  return Object.assign({}, state, action.todo);
+  return state.concat(action.todo);
 }
 ~~~~~~~~

-By using the spread operator, the state, thus the list of todos, is spreaded into a new array.
-In addition, the newly added todo from the action is appended.
+By using the [JavaScript built-in concat functionality](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/concat), the state, thus the list of todos, is concated to another item.
+The other item is the newly added todo from the action.
+You might wonder if this embraces immutabilty now.
+Yes it does, because `concat` always returns a new array without mutating the old array.
 The data structure stays immutable.
+You will learn later more about how to keep your data structures immutable.
+(TODO check reference)

-But what about the action type?
-Right now only the payload is used to produce a new state.
+**But what about the action type?** Right now, only the payload is used to produce a new state but the action type is ignored.

-When an action object arrives at the reducers, the action type should be evaulated.
+When an action object arrives at the reducers, the action type can be evaulated.
 Only when a reducer cares about the action type, it will produce a new state.
 Otherwise it simply returns the previous state.
-In JavaScript a switch case can help to branch into different action types.
-Redux makes use of it.
+In JavaScript a switch case can help to evaluate different action types or to return the previous state on default.
+Redux makes use of it and calls it: **splitting reducers**.

-Imagine your Todo app would have a second action that toggles a Todo to completed or incomplete.
+Imagine your Todo application would have a second action that toggles a Todo to either completed or incomplete.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~